oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 .. _endusersecurityhook:

-End User Security Context Parameter Hook
+End-User Security Context Parameter Hook
 ++++++++++++++++++++++++++++++++++++++++

-The :ref:`end_user_sec_provider <endusersecurityproviderplugin>` plugin uses the information found in the ``end_user_sec_params`` key of the ``extra_auth_params`` parameter in a connection method and modifies the ``on_connect_callback`` parameter with a function that will create and set an end user security context on a connection.
+The :ref:`end_user_sec_provider <endusersecurityproviderplugin>` plugin uses the information found in the ``end_user_sec_params`` key of the ``extra_auth_params`` parameter in a connection method and modifies the ``on_connect_callback`` parameter with a function that will create and set an end-user security context payload on a connection.
 The specified security context is then applicable to all subsequent database operations performed on that connection for the end user.
-Refer to the complete plugin implementation in `end_user_sec_provider.py <https://github.com/oracle/python-oracledb/blob/main/ src/oracledb/plugins/end_user_sec_provider.py>`__.
+Refer to the complete plugin implementation in `end_user_sec_provider.py <https://github.com/oracle/python-oracledb/blob/ main/src/oracledb/plugins/end_user_sec_provider.py>`__.
 The key code section showing registering of a parameter hook function is:

 .. code-block:: python